Registration and identification of horses and horse passports

 If a horse moves to another establishment and stays there for 30 days or more, it must be registered at the new establishment.
 It will then be automatically removed from the register at the previous establishment.

 In order to be able to register a horse, it must have a horse passport

 To be able to register a horse at an establishment, it must have a horse passport and be registered in the central horse database of the association or organisation that the horse belongs to.

 If the horse has a horse passport but you still cannot register it at your establishment, you must contact the organisation or association that issued the horse’s passport or registered the horse in Sweden.

 If the horse is not in the database, it may be because it is not registered with any of the organisations issuing horse passports and transfer the data to the Swedish Board of Agriculture.
 You must then contact a horse passport issuing organisation to register your horse.

+If you are responsible for horses, you must have the horses marked so that they can get a horse passport and be registered.
 The horse shall be marked in connection to the completion of the other application documents required for the horse passport (for example, the outline diagram).
 If the marking is needed to enable the foal to be moved temporarily to another country, the horse must be marked to enable the official veterinarian to complete the health certificate.